 - Total unique clicks on link / Total unique clicks in email = Total unique click percentage of link

-- When there is no heat map icon present it means the campaign’s assigned email is no longer available, i.e., deleted.
+- When the heat map icon is not present, the campaign’s assigned email is no longer available, i.e., deleted

 - The heat map uses the campaign’s assigned email.
 Changes made to the original email after the email campaign is sent will display in the heat map.